deephaven/examples/pems/README.md

 ## Table of contents

 - `parquet`: Directory containing partitioned Parquet data.
-- `_common_metadata`: File contains the schema for the whole dataset, including those hierarchical columns and those not in this specific section of the data.
+- `_common_metadata`: File contains information to ease reading the whole dataset without reading column names from individual files.
+Including column headers from whole dataset and those just this specific section of the data.
-- `_metadata`: File contains the schema used for part files (omitting the hierarchical columns) and per-file column stats (min, max, etc.,) for all the files, with their complete relative path names.
+- `_metadata`: File contains column statistics such as min, max, etc. for the individual files, along with complete relative path names.

 ## Fields